 Auditing for compliance and security

 Auditing tracks database events and writes them to an audit log in your Azure storage account.
-Auditing can help you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violations.
+Auditing can help you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that might indicate business concerns or suspected security violations.

 Azure Active Directory integration and multi-factor authentication

 SQL Database makes building and maintaining applications easier and more productive.
 SQL Database allows you to focus on what you do best: building great apps.
-You can manage and develop in SQL Database using tools and skills you already have.
+You can manage and develop in SQL Database by using tools and skills you already have.

-A web-based application for managing all Azure services
+A web-based application for managing all Azure services.

-A free, downloadable client application for managing any SQL infrastructure, from SQL Server to SQL Database
+A free, downloadable client application for managing any SQL infrastructure, from SQL Server to SQL Database.

-A free, downloadable client application for developing SQL Server relational databases, Azure SQL databases, Integration Services packages, Analysis Services data models, and Reporting Services reports.
+A free, downloadable client application for developing SQL Server relational databases, SQL databases, Integration Services packages, Analysis Services data models, and Reporting Services reports.